MichaelSciole412/Utor/README.md

 ## Features
 - Utor creates a list of tutors for students to view based off of the tutors':
-  - areas of expetise
+  - areas of expertise
   - credentials
   - ratings from other students
   - university affiliation
-  - location (using google maps API)
+  - location
   - payment rates

-- Utor allows students to message potential tutors directly in order to exchange contact information and schedule appointments

 - Utor also allows students to post study group listings to their respective universities.
   - Students from the same university can opt in for a study group, so long as they are approved by the admin, and the group is not full.